Andrzej-Marek/fireup_project/README.md

    **Important**
-   To run server in config folder create config file and create variables: ( mlab DB) For similar words you can use [datamuse API](https://www.datamuse.com/api/)
+   To run server in config folder create config file and create variables: ( mlab DB) For similar words you can use [datamuse API](https://www.datamuse.com/api/).
+   Or contact with me to get `config.ts` file.

 | Variable name          | Type                                  | Required |
 | ---------------------- | :------------------------------------ | :------: |